DataDog/hiring-engineers/answers.md

 * Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.
-  - I modified the message section to include the above conditions using [conditional variables](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert#conditional-variables) To look at the logic that I used, please refer this screenshots:
+  - I modified the message section to include the above conditions using [conditional variables](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert#conditional-variables).
+To look at the logic that I used to set these alerts, please refer to this screenshots:
   ![](screenshot/alert-dis-config.PNG)
   - The following screenshots are from all 3 types of email alerts(Alert/Warning/No Datat) from my email inbox:
   ![](screenshot/Alert-Email.PNG)